ngarneau/gravity/README.markdown

 ##Installing Gravity

-You need SASS installed http://sass-lang.com and ideally HAML. (gem install haml)
+You need Ruby to install Gravity.

-MAC OSX

-1. mkdir myproject
-2. cd myproject
-3. Copy the framework into your new project directory
-4. Run this command in the terminal: sass --watch sass:css
+		gem install gravityframework

+To create a new project in a current directory, go into the terminal/command line and type

+		gravity project_name

 If you have any questions about this framework email owain@owainlewis.com.